automician/snippets/java/widgetsapproach/README.md

   * `mvn clean test`
     * tests with default profile will be run
 * using profile
-  * `mvn clean test -P test`
+  * `mvn clean test -Ptest`
     * tests with specified profile will be run
 * using profile & system properties
-  * `mvn clean test -P test -D test.browser=chrome`
+  * `mvn clean test -Ptest -Dtest.browser=chrome`
-    * tests with profile properties corrected by system properties will be run
+    * tests with profile properties overridden by system properties will be executed
     * [example](https://drive.google.com/file/d/0B2UFaKOpHq_Mc1d1VVhDTmVQQzA/view?usp=sharing)
 #How to get Allure report
-* command line to form report
+* command line command to generate a report (based on test results of previously executed `mvn clean test`)
-  * `mvn clean test`
+  * `mvn site`
-* opening
+* to open
   * open in firefox - project\target\site\allure-maven-plugin.html
-    * The report can be opened in more detail - down to the method steps (follow the arrows)
-    * Each new sentence - starts with GIVEN / WHEN / THEN
-    * The continuation of this sentence (methods of widgets) come after GIVEN / WHEN / THEN